Finding a Future of Work Speaker

 It is predicted that the workplace will continue to transform in the coming years, with trends including a more decentralized, mobile workforce, increased fluidity of organizational structure shifting more towards project-based teams, and different motivational forces like purposeful work and personal development.

 How can we prepare for this evolution?
-We’ve put together lists of innovation speakers whose expertise reflect the different forces that are shaping the future of work and can prepare audiences with the trends and tactics to adjust to the shifting landscape.
+We put together lists of the different types of future of work speakers whose expertise reflect the different forces that are shaping the evolving workplace and can prepare audiences with the trends and tactics to adjust to the shifting landscape.

 According to a McKinsey Global Institute report, at least 30% of the activities associated with the majority of occupations in the United States could be automated.
 This division of labor is shifting quickly and by 2025, it is expected to shift to 48% human, 52% machine or algorithm.
 From topics such as social media, business models, workforce trends, the digital economy, legal affairs, and cyber security, these future of work keynote speakers help audiences gain a better understanding of the technological changes to come in the workforce.

-Here are a few speakers who are able to expertly outline the challenges, opportunities, and likely scenarios presented by job automation and technological disruption:
+Here are a few in-person future of work speakers and virtual future of work speakers who are able to expertly outline the challenges, opportunities, and likely scenarios presented by job automation and technological disruption:

 - Sec.
 Anthony Foxx: Sec.
 Foxx was the former Secretary of Transportation from 2013-2017 and a digital cities visionary.
 Having worked with companies like Tesla and Uber on developing guidelines for autonomous cars, he is able to speak to the ways our businesses and workforce will change as a result of AI and robotics.